Graphics & Computer Vision Engineer

-- I instituted software development best practices, leading a migration to GitHub for source control and code review and implementing continuous integration with Travis CI and TeamCity.
+- I instituted software development best practices, leading a migration to GitHub for source control, promoting code review, and implementing continuous integration with Travis CI and TeamCity.

 - The system I built got rave reviews from TechCrunch, CNET, PC World, USA Today, and more.
 Google acquired us in Oct.
 2016.

 - I conceived and created the first version of Google Earth VR.